Even if we really enjoy sex, many of us struggle with the intimacy aspect of it—i.e., the emotional connection that can deepen the sexual bond.

 Focus on foreplay.

 When you’ve been in a relationship for a long time, or when you’re overcome with lust for your partner, it can be easy to skip the foreplay and get right down to it.
 But by doing so, you’re missing out on the perfect chance to bond.
 Kissing, cuddling, whispering and touching can help you feel more desired and connected.
+And let’s not forget the joy of lying on the couch and making out for hours on end.

 Make eye contact.